suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 ~~~
 - KEK(R1,S) refers to a KEK shared between recipient R1 and the sender S.
-  The KEK, as a concept, is used by AES Key Wrap.
+  The KEK, as a concept, is used by AES Key Wrap but not by ES-DH.
 - CEK(R1,S) refers to a CEK shared between R1 and S.
 - CEK(*,S) or KEK(*,S) are used when a single CEK or a single KEK is shared
   with all authorized recipients by a given sender S in a certain context.